Lucasarkh/arkh-slider/README.md

 ## Configuration Options ⚙️

-You can customize the slider by modifying the `simpleSlider` function parameters:
+You can customize the slider by modifying the `arkhSlider` function parameters:

 - `target`: CSS selector for the slider container.
 - `itensToShow`: Number of items to show in the slider.